omedale/document-manager-API/README.md

 ## How do I connect to the APIs?

 You need to request a resource from one of the endpoints using HTTPS.
 Generally, reading any data is done through a request with GET method.
 If you want our server to create, update or delete a given resource, POST or PUT methods are required.
+Please click **[here](https://docme.herokuapp.com)** for more information

 ## What return formats do you support?